Skip to main content

 What are the biggest factors affecting the cost of Medicare coverage?

-The type of coverage and the plan you choose are the biggest factors that will affect the cost of your Medicare coverage.
-If you don’t have group coverage through an employer or union, you should sign up for Parts A and B, as well as a Part D plan, as soon as you are eligible.
+The type of coverage and the plan a Medicare-eligible person chooses are the biggest factors that will affect the cost of their Medicare coverage.
+If they don’t have group coverage through an employer or union, they should sign up for Medicare Parts A and B, as well as a Part D plan, as soon as they’re eligible.
 Signing up late for Part B or Part D may result in paying a penalty.

 Part A